Thinking of selling your home but want to raise its value first? Hoping to increase your home’s value in preparation of selling in a few years?

 5. Add Updated Landscaping

 There’s still something to be said for great curb appeal.
 However, whether in the front or backyard, adding new landscaping elements to your home’s outdoor space can greatly increase its value.
-Plant a tree, add a flower bed, create a space for a garden, or design a new stone fireplace or fire pit.
+Plant a tree, add a flower bed, create a space for a garden, or design a new stone fireplace, outdoor fireplace, or fire pit.
 You can hire a professional or take on a DIY project.
 Small changes can really impress potential buyers as they walk the space around your home and entice them to purchase at a higher price.